Step-by-Step Guide: Adding Recurring Events to Your Notion Calendar for Regular Meetings, Reminders, and Appointments

 How to Add Recurring Events to Your Notion Calendar

-Notion is a powerful productivity tool that allows you to manage tasks, projects, and your schedule all in one place.
-One of its standout features is the ability to organize your calendar for events such as regular meetings, reminders, or appointments.
-With recent updates, Notion has streamlined the process for creating recurring events.
-In this article, we’ll guide you through the updated process of adding recurring events to your Notion calendar, along with best practices for getting the most out of this feature.
+Notion is a powerful productivity tool that lets you manage tasks, projects, and your schedule all in one place.
+One of its standout features is the ability to organize your calendar for regular meetings, reminders, or appointments.
+With recent updates and integrations, Notion has become more flexible in handling recurring events.
+In this guide, we’ll walk you through the updated process of adding recurring events to your Notion calendar and share best practices for maximizing this feature.

 Step 2: Add a New Calendar